rivosinc/salus/MEMORY.md

 `PageTracker` is a system-side singleton that contains `PageMap` and a list of active page owners (VM guests).

-A `PlatformPageTable` is created for each running VM and is used to manage the 2nd-stage translation tables for the VM, with `root` pointing to the 16kB root page table of the paging hierarchy.
+A `GuestStagePageTable` is created for each running VM and is used to manage the 2nd-stage translation tables for the VM, with `root` pointing to the 16kB root page table of the paging hierarchy.
 This is the entity that is assigned a unique `PageOwnerId` for the VM and it maintains a reference to `PageTracker` for checking which pages are allowed to be mapped or unmapped from the VM.

-`VmPages` is a per-VM structure that has a `PlatformPageTable` and a `VmRegionList`, which tracks the parts of the physical address space are eligible to be used for confidential or shared memory. `VmPages` is used to coordinate the assignment, reclaim, or sharing of pages with a child VM.
+`VmPages` is a per-VM structure that has a `GuestStagePageTable` and a `VmRegionList`, which tracks the parts of the physical address space are eligible to be used for confidential or shared memory. `VmPages` is used to coordinate the assignment, reclaim, or sharing of pages with a child VM.